-Martin L. Budd, 73, has been a director of ours since May 2007, and is the Chair of our Compensation Committee and a member of our Audit and Nominating Committees.
+Martin L. Budd, 74, has been a director of ours since May 2007, and is the Chair of our Compensation Committee and a member of our Audit and Nominating Committees.
 He retired as a partner of the law firm of Day, Berry and Howard LLP (now Day Pitney LLP) effective December 31, 2006.
 Mr. Budd chaired that firm's Business Law Department and its Business Section and had particular expertise in federal securities laws, merger and acquisition transactions and strategic joint ventures.
 Mr. Budd is chairman of the Connecticut Appleseed Center for Law and Justice and has served on the Legal Advisory Board of the National Association of Securities Dealers.
 He is a member of the National Executive Committee of the Anti-Defamation League and is the former chairman, and currently serves as a member of, the Board of Trustees of the Hartford Seminary.
-He is also chairman of the audit committee of the University Club of New York.
 Mr. Budd earned his legal degree from the Harvard Law School.